CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 ## What is a DependencyProvider?

-This is a small framework for programatically adding dynamic dependencies to the project in afterEvaluate.
-By "dynamic", I mean that the contents of the dependency themselves depend on other things in the project, such as the configured minecraft and mappings version.
+This is a small framework for programatically adding derived dependencies to the project in afterEvaluate.
+By "derived", I mean that the contents of the dependency varies based on other things in the project, such as the mapped version of Minecraft being derived from the Minecraft version and mappings version.

 This is pretty much where the Magic:tm: happens - it's why you're able to dep on "minecraft remapped to MCP" when only "minecraft" and "MCP" exist as off-the-shelf artifacts.